sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

 -  My **age** (in years) could have been *0, 1, 2, 3 …*, etc. The upper
-   bound on what my age could possibly be is a bit fuzzy, but in practice you’d be safe in saying that the largest possible age is *150*, since no human has ever lived that long.
+   bound on what my age could possibly be is a bit fuzzy, but in practice you would be safe in saying that the largest possible age is *150*, since no human has ever lived that long.

 -  When asked if I **like anchovies**, I might have said that *I do*, or